 (1) The Governor may make regulations, not inconsistent with this Act, for or with respect to any matter that by this Act is required or permitted to be prescribed or that is necessary or convenient to be prescribed for carrying out or giving effect to this Act.(2) In particular, regulations may be made for or with respect to the following:(a) prescribing fees for the purposes of this Act,(b) the refund or waiver of fees under this Act,(c) the notification of registrations under this Act, or related events, to relevant registration authorities in other States or Territories,(d) notes on the Register about interstate registered relationships,(e) the service of notices under this Act.(3) A regulation may create an offence punishable by a penalty not exceeding 5 penalty units.

-18 Applications to Administrative Decisions Tribunal for review
+18 Applications to Civil and Administrative Tribunal for administrative review

 19 Disclosure of information

 A person must not disclose any information obtained in connection with the administration or execution of this Act unless that disclosure is made:(a) with the consent of the person from whom the information was obtained, or(b) in connection with the administration or execution of this Act, or(c) for the purposes of any legal proceedings arising out of this Act or of any report of any such proceedings, or(d) in accordance with a requirement imposed under the Ombudsman Act 1974, or(e) with other lawful excuse.Maximum penalty: 50 penalty units or 12 months imprisonment, or both.

 Proceedings for an offence under this Act or the regulations may be dealt with summarily before the Local Court.